 School Improvement

-• IF we put into action a cohesive improvement process focused upon building success through responsive supports based on data,
+- IF we put into action a cohesive improvement process focused upon building success through responsive supports based on data,

-• THEN districts, schools, and stakeholders will meaningfully implement a success process focused on data-informed effective practices to improve education for all students,
+- THEN districts, schools, and stakeholders will meaningfully implement a success process focused on data-informed effective practices to improve education for all students,

-• AND all students will demonstrate growth in learning.
+- AND all students will demonstrate growth in learning.

 In accordance with ESSA, SD DOE annually designates schools for Comprehensive Support and Improvement, Targeted Support and Improvement, and Additional Targeted Support and Improvement.
-For more information, please see the SD DOE State ESSA Plan.
+For more information, please see the DOE State ESSA Plan.

-Designation Identification Criteria How Often?
-Length of Designation?
+Designation | Identification Criteria | How Often? | Length of Designation? |

-Comprehensive Support & Improvement (CSI) Lowest-performing 5% of Title I schools, based on School Performance Index (SPI)
+Comprehensive Support & Improvement (CSI) | Lowest-performing 5% of Title I schools, based on School Performance Index (SPI) Public high schools with a graduation rate of less than 67% Title I ATSI schools that do not exit ATSI designation within four years |

-Annually Four years
+Annually | Four years |

-Targeted Support & Improvement (TSI) Any school with a subgroup(s) that is performing in the bottom 25% of like subgroup(s) statewide across all eligible indicators over three years and below the state average Annually Two years
+Targeted Support & Improvement (TSI) | Any school with a subgroup(s) that is performing in the bottom 25% of like subgroup(s) statewide across all eligible indicators over three years and below the state average | Annually | Two years |

-Additional Targeted Support & Improvement (ATSI) A TSI school with a subgroup or its Gap group performing no better on all indicators than the aggregate performance of the bottom 5% of Title I schools over a period of three years
+Additional Targeted Support & Improvement (ATSI) | A TSI school with a subgroup or its Gap group performing no better on all indicators than the aggregate performance of the bottom 5% of Title I schools over a period of three years Title I schools on all indicators over a period of three years |

-Annually Two years
+Annually | Two years |

-• Comprehensive Support and Improvement (CSI)
+- Comprehensive Support and Improvement (CSI)

 The department has three methods of identifying schools CSI schools.